 You’ll notice that metal roofs tend to be more reflective than other roofing materials, so you can sometimes get away with a darker colour and not have it look too heavy.
 On the other hand, because they look more uniform and inorganic than traditional shingles, you need to make sure the colour is warm enough so it doesn’t feel too cold.

-Consider your windows, trending black or bronze windows look good when they relate to the roof colour.
+Consider your windows, trendy black or bronze windows look good when they relate to the roof colour.

-If you have a warmer palette with earth tones, you are likely going to be in the realm of bronze like the stone house above, or maybe aged copper (real copper turns green with patina).
+If you have a warmer palette with earth tones, you are likely going to be in the realm of bronze, like the stone house above, or maybe aged copper (remember, real copper turns green with patina).

 In very hot climates, lighter colours may be more cooling like pale grays.
 And a light colour can soften a convoluted roof line if necessary as I mentioned at the beginning of this post.

 If you have classic white or cream house, you’ve got lots of options, black, charcoal, bronze, copper and lighter grays all look good on a white house.